nevrome/mobest/docs/estimation.md

 Note that these values here are just for demonstration and a result of a crossvalidation run with a very small sample size.
 Extremely large kernel sizes are plausible for extremely small sample density.

-### An HPC setup for large lengthscale parameter spaces
+### An HPC crossvalidation setup for large lengthscale parameter spaces

 The setup explained above is complete, but impractical for applications with large datasets and a large relevant parameter space.
 If you have access to a desktop computer or a single, strong node on a HPC system with plenty of processor cores, then it might be feasible to call the R code introduced above there.
 You could step the analysis by investigating a very large but coarse lengthscale parameter grid in a first run, and then submit a second or even a third run with a "zoomed-in" grid in the area with the best interpolation model performance.
 This hardly scales to really large analyses, though.
 For that we require a distributed computing setup, which makes use of the multitude of individual nodes a typical HPC provides.

 Here is an example for a HPC setup where the workload for a large crossvalidation analysis is distributed across many individual jobs.
-This setup has three components:
+This setup has three components, which will be explained in detail below.

-1. An R script specifying the individual crossvalidation run.
+1. An R script specifying the individual crossvalidation run: [cross.R]()
-2. A bash script to call 1. through the scheduler with a sequence of parameters.
+2. A bash script to call 1. through the scheduler with a sequence of parameters: [run.sh]()
-3. An R script to compile the output of the many calls to 1. into a table like the `kernel_grid` object above.
+3. An R script to compile the output of the many calls to 1. into a table like the `kernel_grid` object above: [compile.R]

 #### The crossvalidation R script